-Many student misbehaviors are minor in nature and will be addressed by faculty in the moment.
+Many student misbehaviors are minor in nature and will be addressed in the moment.
 These smaller instances of correction from teachers fall in line with the normal course of building good habits and will not be communicated home.
 Students speaking out of turn in class, needing reminders to walk in line properly, or choosing not to follow instructions are typical examples.
 Other situations will require more time for the teacher or Headmaster to determine the proper course of action.
-In the case of more serious or escalated misbehavior, such as disrespect towards an adult, defiance of authority (including persistent, willful, low-grade misbehavior), lying to an adult, cheating on exams or academic assignments, fighting, forging a parent's signature, theft, willful destruction of property, etc., the parent will be contacted and informed of the disciplinary measures taken.
+In the case of more serious or escalated misbehavior, such as disrespect towards an adult, defiance of authority (including persistent, willful, low-grade misbehavior), lying to an adult, cheating on exams or academic assignments, fighting, forging a parent/guardian's signature, theft, willful destruction of property, etc., the parent/guardian will be contacted and informed of the disciplinary measures taken.

-The framework and implementation of behavioral expectations and consequences is established by the headmaster.
+The framework and implementation of behavioral expectations and consequences is established by the Headmaster.
 Corrective actions may include, but are not limited to:

-- Suggestion or encouragement
+- Suggestion or encouragement - Redirection

-- Redirection

 - A brief and discrete conversation

-- Being directly addressed
+- Being addressed directly

 - Making a verbal or written apology

 - Loss of a privilege

 - Standing or sitting at the back of the room or in the hallway

 - Being sent to speak with the Headmaster or school administrator who oversees disciplinary matters

 - Detention

 - Suspension

-Expulsion
+- Recommendation for Long-Term Suspension or Expulsion